Religious Studies

-Explore the Vast Array of World Religion
+Explore the Vast Array of World Religions

 Religious belief has inspired both armies and charities, politicians and prophetic voices that have shaped world history.
-Religions have provided the foundation for ethical behavior and in many societies have been the primary source of education.
+Religions have provided the foundation for ethical behavior and in many societies, have been the primary source of education.
 Even in our own secular United States, religions and their beliefs play a major role in our debates over public policy.

 Religious Studies at UW builds skills for your future in a globalized world.
 You will learn to ask life’s big questions, analyze how communities across time and place have addressed these questions and communicate persuasively in your own speech and writing.